Emurasoft/emurasoft.github.io/en/dlg/combine_files/combine_wiz_dest.md

 Specify a macro file to run against the combined file.

-## Set this as the default macro check box
+## Set this as the default macro checkbox

 If this is checked, the selected macro will be set as the default macro.